-Recently the Virginia State Police issued a warning about an increase in phone scams in which the caller poses as a law enforcement officer who tells the targeted victim of the scam that his or her identity has been stolen and used by someone who has committed a crime using their name and that there is an arrest warrant for the targeted scam victim.
-The scammer then goes on to tell the targeted victim that the criminal charges will be dropped if the targeted victim makes a payment either through wiring funds or by sending gift card information.
-While this warning was from the Virginia State Police, this scam has been widely reported around the country.
+Recently the Topeka, Kansas Police issued a warning about an increase in phone scams in which the caller poses as a law enforcement officer who tells the targeted victim of the scam that the targeted victim of the scams is in contempt of court or has issues with the registration of his or her car.
+The scammer then goes on to tell the targeted victim that the any criminal charges will be dropped if the targeted victim makes a payment either By Zelle or by sending gift card information.
+While this warning was from the Topeka Police, this scam has been widely reported around the country.

 I have warned you a number of times in the past about the danger of identity theft that occurs when criminals steal your mail from your mailbox.
 Among the dangers of mail theft are criminals gathering personal information contained in your mail to set up accounts in your name or getting your credit card bill and using the information in your bill to access your credit card.
 However, sometimes the criminals don’t even have to steal your mail, they can get the United States Postal Service USPS) to deliver your mail directly to the criminal by submitting a change of address form with the post office on your behalf either in person or online that results in your mail being sent directly to the criminal.